 Once you’ve clicked through, you’ll need to sign in to your account and the bonus will be visible.

 The usual price set by Hilton is 1 US cent per point, including taxes.
-Previously they have been sold for as low as 0.5 US cents per point:
+Previously, points have been sold for as low as 0.5 US cents each: